 The Alarm Page

-Every VTScada application has an Alarm Page, where you can view alarms, events and Alarm Manager transactions.
+Every VTScada application has an Alarm Page, where you can view alarms, events, and Alarm Manager transactions.
 What operators can do with that page depends on the security privileges granted to their account.

 In addition to the standard Alarm Page, many developers create a customized Alarm List on various pages.
 These lists can have some or all of the features of the one found on the Alarm Page and may be filtered to match the other contents of the page.

 If you have applied Global Tag & Area Filtering, you will see only alarms that pass the filter.
 A warning is provided, as shown.
+Alternatively, you can configure the list to ignore Global Tag and Area Filters.

 Key Terms: